 Law Teaching Fellowship

-In 2014, the Williams Institute will offer a Sexual Orientation & Gender Identity Law Teaching Fellowship to a recent law school graduate interested in pursuing a career in law teaching.
+The Williams Institute offers a Sexual Orientation & Gender Identity Law Teaching Fellowship to a recent law school graduate interested in pursuing a career in law teaching.

 Law Teaching Fellowship candidates must hold a JD degree from an ABA accredited law school and be committed to a career of law teaching and scholarship in the field of sexual orientation and gender identity law.
 Applicants should have demonstrated an outstanding aptitude for independent legal research, preferably through research and/or writing as a law student or through exceptional legal experience after law school.
 Law Teaching Fellowship candidates must have strong academic records that will make them highly competitive for law teaching jobs.

 The Fellowship program lasts one to two years, during which time the Fellow will:

 • complete a substantial scholarly publication and present the publication as a work-in-progress to the